November 19, 2023

-The Street Sharks were a short-lived but noteworthy TMNT clone that aired from 1994 to 1997.
+The Street Sharks were a short-lived but noteworthy Teenage Mutant Ninja Turtles clone that aired from 1994 to 1997.
 While these toothy crime fighters were ultimately doomed to flounder in relative obscurity, Mattel did produce a successful range of fun action figures that 90s kids eagerly sank their teeth into.

 Bad guys beware – everyone’s favorite animated man sharks have just resurfaced!
-While the Street Sharks started a little fishy (cashing in on the TMNT craze), they managed to chew out a small niche alongside other derivative franchises like the Biker Mice From Mars (see our article covering the Biker Mice From Mars toys!)
+While the Street Sharks started a little fishy (cashing in on the TMNT craze), they managed to chew out a small niche alongside other derivative franchises like the Biker Mice From Mars.

 Although the show is well-remembered by 90s kids, it’s the range of Street Shark toys that really made a splash – let’s dive in!